laurence-myers/midi-to-macro/README.md

 ```
 if (cc = 21 or cc = 29) {
-    scaled_value := ConvertCCValueToScale(value, 0, 127)
+    scaledValue := ConvertCCValueToScale(value, 0, 127)
-    vol := scaled_value * 100
+    volume := scaledValue * 100
-    SoundSet, vol
+    SoundSetVolume(volume)
-    DisplayOutput("Volume", vol)
+    DisplayOutput("Volume", Format('{1:.2f}', volume))
 }
 ```

-`ConvertCCValueToScale` is a utility function from `CommonFunctions.ahk`.
-It converts a value within a give range into a floating point number between 0 and 1.
+`ConvertCCValueToScale` is a utility function from `lib\CommonFunctions.ahk`.
+It converts a value in a given range, into a floating point number between 0 and 1.

 Here's a rule to trigger a keyboard shortcut in a specific application; in this example, Sound Forge 9:

 ```
 if (cc = 58 and value != 0) {
     ; Place a cue marker in Sound Forge 9
-    ControlSend, , {Alt down}m{Alt up}, ahk_class #32770
+    try {
+        ControlSend("{Alt down}m{Alt up}", , "ahk_class #32770")
         DisplayOutput("Sound Forge", "Place Cue Marker")
+    } catch TargetError {
+        ; Window doesn't exist, oh well
     }
+}
 ```

 You can use AutoHotKey's "WindowSpy" script to identify windows, or controls within an application, for use with `ahk_class`.

-You can find [a list of standard CC messages online](https://www.midi.org/specifications-old/item/table-3-control-change-messages-data-bytes-2).
+You can find [a list of standard CC messages online](https://web.archive.org/web/20231215150816/https://www.midi.org/specifications-old/item/table-3-control-change-messages-data-bytes-2).
 You could use any control number without a specified control function, including numbers between 20-31, 52-63, and 102-119.
 But, any control number should work fine.

+## Credits

+This script was, in various forms and evolutions, originally based on work by AHK forum members, including (in no particular order):

+- genmce
+- Orbik
+- TomB
+- Lazslo

+Thanks to [William Wong](https://github.com/compulim), for his implementation of `OpenMidiInput`.
+(See [autohotkey-boss-fs-1-wl](https://github.com/compulim/autohotkey-boss-fs-1-wl)).